joshhornby/joshhornby.github.io/_posts/2025-12-03-working-with-pms.md

 ### Unclear ownership

 When nobody knows who owns what, things slip through.
-I've watched teams where the PM assumed engineering would handle stakeholder updates, while engineering assumed the PM had it covered.
-Neither did.
+The PM assumes engineering will handle stakeholder updates.
+Engineering assumes the PM has it covered.
+Neither does.
 The fix is boring but effective: define responsibilities early.
 Write them down.
 Revisit them when scope changes.

 ### Different definitions of success